-There were 1842 properties advertised for rent in the state over the weekend of 11-12 April 2015.
+There were 855 properties advertised for rent in the Southern region over the weekend of 11-12 April 2015, out of a total of 1842 Tasmania-wide.

 Of these, only a small proportion were affordable for people who depend on Centrelink payments as their main source of income.